asvspoof-challenge/2021/LA/Baseline-LFCC-LCNN/README.md

 ## Usage

-This repository comes with a toy database and pre-trained baseline models.
+This repository comes with pre-trained baseline models and a toy database for demonstration (a tiny part of the ASVspoof2019 LA task).

 * Evaluate testset trials in toy database using pre-trained model